ls1intum/Artemis/docs/dev/playwright.rst

         npx playwright test <path_to_test_file>

-    If you want to run a specific test suite or a single test, add ``-g`` flag to the previous command followed by the test suite name or test name.
+    If you want to run a specific test suite or a single test, add the ``-g`` flag to the previous command, followed by the test suite name or test name.
     For example, you can run the test suite "`Course creation`" located in the file ``CourseManagement.spec.ts`` using the command: